Amanita pantherina: Identifying features

 Other than the brownish cap with white warts, distinguishing features of A. pantherina include the collar-like roll of volval tissue at the top of the basal bulb, and the elliptical, inamyloid spores.
 Unlike A. rubescens, the panther cap does not color red/pink ("blush") when the flesh is damaged, hence its name "false blusher".
 This is a key feature in differentiating both species.

 Distribution and habitat

 The panther cap is an uncommon mushroom, found in both deciduous, especially beech and, less frequently, coniferous woodland and rarely meadows throughout Europe, western Asia in late summer and autumn.
 It has also been recorded from South Africa, where it is thought to have been accidentally introduced with trees imported from Europe and Asia.

 It is an ectomycorrhizal fungus, living in root symbiosis with a tree, deriving photosynthesised nutrients from it and providing soil nutrients in return.

 Toxicity

 A. pantherina is toxic, more so than A. muscaria.
 It can cause diarrhea, vomiting, and hyperhidrosis, which can lead to severe dehydration.

-Varieties multisquamosa and velatipes are considered poisonous.